 Codeine, probably best known as the main ingredient in prescription-strength cough syrup, is the most commonly used opiate in the world, according to the World Health Organization.
 It is also used to treat mild to moderate pain and is one of most over-prescribed medications in America.

 Like all opioids, codeine can be very addictive, which is why cough syrups that contain the drug have been taken off the shelves and are now only available with a prescription.
 Still, because codeine is less regulated than other opiates such as morphine or hydrocodone, it is relatively easy to obtain.
 And even though it is less potent, codeine provides effects that are similar to morphine, including euphoria, relaxation or drowsiness.

 Most codeine addicts begin using the drug as a prescription medication for pain relief or a legitimate condition such as a cough.
-But users run a high risk of developing tolerance and dependence on codeine and may start using it to treat any type of physical or emotional pain they have.
+Users run a high risk of developing tolerance and dependence on codeine and may start using it to treat any type of physical or emotional pain they have.

 Codeine can also be a gateway drug that leads to other opioids such as heroin or morphine.
 As users become tolerant of codeine, they may try mixing it with other substances to attain the same high they experienced when they first started using it.
-This is especially dangerous when they combine codeine and alcohol.
-Because they both act on the central nervous system, the combination of codeine and alcohol can cause respiratory failure and dangerous levels of depression in the brain.
+This is especially dangerous when they combine codeine and alcohol, because they both act on the central nervous system, the combination of codeine and alcohol can cause respiratory failure and dangerous levels of depression in the brain.

-Also known as “sizzurp,” purple drank is typically served in a Styrofoam cup.
+Also known as “sizzurp,” and “lean,” purple drank is typically served in a Styrofoam cup.
 It is mentioned frequently in pop culture and has been referenced on TV shows and in songs by artists such as Lil’ Wayne and Three 6 Mafia.

 This potent combination can cause dizziness, impaired vision, memory loss, hallucinations and seizures.
 It has been responsible for hospitalizations and even death.
 Lil’ Wayne was once admitted to intensive care with seizures and unconsciousness caused by extremely high levels of codeine.
-And the rapper Mac Miller, who later died of a drug overdose, spoke often about his addiction to purple drank.
+The rapper Mac Miller, who later died of a drug overdose, spoke often about his addiction to purple drank.